ImageGCN: Multi-Relational Image Graph Convolutional Networks for Disease Identification with Chest X-rays

+MIMIC-CXR dataset consists of 377,110 CXR images of 65,379 patients corresponding to 227,835 radiographic studies labeled for the presence of 13 common chest radiographic observations as positive, negative, uncertain.
+The labels are also extracted from the associated radiological reports using natural language processing tools.
+MIMIC-CXR dataset does not provide the patients age and gender, thus we construct the ImageGraph based on the person information and view information.

-\textbf{Preprocessing.} Each image in the dataset is resized to $256\times 256$, and then cropped to $224 \times 224$ at the center for fast processing.
-We normalized the image by mean ([0:485; 0:456; 0:406]) and standard deviation ([0:229; 0:224; 0:225]) of the images from ImageNet \cite{deng2009imagenet}.
+For all the datasets, we randomly split the dataset into training, validation and test set by the ratio 7:1:2.
+We regard the provided labels as ground truth to train the model on training set and evaluate it on test set.
+We do not apply any data augmentation techniques.
+Each image in the dataset is resized to $256\times 256$, and then cropped to $224 \times 224$ at the center for fast processing.
+We normalized the image by mean ([0.485; 0.456; 0.406]) and standard deviation ([0.229; 0.224; 0.225]) of the images from ImageNet \cite{deng2009imagenet}.